 This expense is a result of travel and meal costs of the Corporation's directors, officers, employees and consultants whilst undertaking business on behalf of the Corporation.
-The expense for the current quarter is comparable to the same quarter in the previous year.
+The expense for the three and six months ended June 30, 2020 is lower than the comparable periods in the previous year due to the impact of COVID-19 travel and entertainment restrictions currently in place throughout the world.